The Sauna Experience

 Have a warm shower afterwards, not too cold or too hot.
 If at all possible, avoid using soap, as you'll be more than clean.
 Soap sometimes leaves a film on the skin, which clogs the pores.
 A brilliant way to clean up is to brush off the sweat with a skin brush or loofah.

-In a small motions brush your whole body, including your face and hair, from the extremities (arms and legs) towards the heart.
+In small motions, brush your whole body, including your face and hair, from the extremities (arms and legs) towards the heart.
 This procedure is sometimes uncomfortable at first, but will soon feel wonderful, as the brushing enhances the cleansing effect and softens the skin.

 Recent research has shown that most common shampoos and conditioners contain an alarming amount of chemicals, which are toxic to the body.
 Use them sparingly.